Podcast Monetization Strategies: Earn From Episode One

 3. Use Affiliate Links as a Bridge.
 Not ready to launch your own offer?
 Affiliate marketing is a powerful starting point.
 Recommend tools you personally use, include affiliate links, and earn a commission while building the habit of sponsor-style segments.
 Podcaster Ryan Sullivan noted after seven years of podcasting that recommending tools your audience already wants covers costs without compromising credibility.

-How to Monetize Your Podcast Without Waiting for Sponsorships - overview Once your self-sponsorship habit is established, layer in additional streams.
+How to Monetize Your Podcast Without Waiting for Sponsorships - overview Once your self-sponsorship habit is established, layer in additional revenue streams.
 Reserve your prime mid-roll for your own offer and sell pre-roll to external sponsors once your download numbers justify it.
-Consider memberships beyond Patreon, such as Supercast or Memberful.
-Merchandise and live events also give loyal listeners a way to support you directly.
+Add memberships and paid subscriptions with bonus content, early access, and ad-free episodes for subscribers.
+Merchandise and live events give loyal listeners a way to support you directly.
+Even a video podcast opens up YouTube ad revenue as another monetization model.

 How should you choose your monetization strategy?
 Start with what requires the least audience size.
 Self-sponsorship and affiliate marketing work from episode one.
-External sponsorships and large membership programs reward you for growing first.
+External sponsorships, podcast advertising, and large membership programs reward you for growing first.
+As your engaged audience grows, more of these podcast monetization tactics come online.

 Ready to Monetize Your Podcast?
 Start Today

 Self-sponsorship gives you control, consistency, and income from your very first episode.
 The podcasters winning at monetization are not waiting for permission.
-They show up as their own best sponsor every single time.
+They show up as their own best sponsor every single time, then turn their podcast into a business by stacking the other ways to monetize a podcast as their audience grows.
+That is really how to make money podcasting: monetizing podcasts through several small streams that add up, all pointed at the same engaged podcast listeners.

 Your audience is already listening.
 Give them something worth buying.